With the following button you will be redirected to Google Translate:

 CONCLUDING PANEL | Where Is the Hope?
 Outlook of 2026 and a Discussion About Desired and Realistic Futures

-James SHERR, Senior Fellow of the Estonian Foreign Policy Institute at the In-ternational Centre for Defence & Security and Associate Fellow of the Russia and Eurasia Programme at Chatham House, Tallinn/London
+James SHERR, Honorary Fellow of Institute at the International Centre for Defence and Securi-ty (ICDS) and Associate Fellow of the Russia and Eurasia Programme of Chat-ham House, Tallinn

 MODERATION: Olga TOKARIUK, Institute for Strategic Dialogue (ISD), London